 - A suspension of taxes on the first $2,400 of unemployment benefits through 2009.

-2. Modernize Federal Infrastructure
+Modernized Federal Infrastructure

-- $31 billion to modernize federal buildings.
+- $31 billion to modernize federal buildings

-- $6 billion in water projects.
+- $6 billion in water projects

 Increase Alternative Energy Production

 This funding jump-started the alternative energy industry in America.
 It demonstrated that the federal government supported clean energy.

-- $17 billion in renewable energy tax cuts.
+- $17 billion in renewable energy tax cuts

-- $5 billion to weatherize homes.
+- $5 billion to weatherize homes

-4. Expand Health Care
+Expanded Health Care

 That simplified the exchange of patient medical information, such as tests, among doctors.
-Computerized medical records facilitated the Affordable Care Act.
+Computerized medical records facilitated the 2010 Affordable Care Act.

-- $10 billion to National Institute for Health.
+- $10 billion to National Institute for Health

-- $17 billion to modernize health information technology systems.
+- $17 billion to modernize health information technology systems

-- $21 billion for school facility modernization and construction.
+- $21 billion for school facility modernization and construction

-- $17 billion to boost Pell Grants by increasing the maximum to $5,350 in 2009 and $5,550 in 2010.
+- $17 billion to boost Pell Grants by increasing the maximum to $5,350 in 2009 and $5,550 in 2010

-- $13 billion for Head Start.
+- $5 billion for Head Start

-6. Invest in Science Research and Technology
+Invested in Science Research and Technology

 Funding broadband infrastructure in rural areas also helped pave the way for computerized health records needed for the ACA.

 - $10 billion to modernize science facilities and fund research jobs that investigate disease cures

-7. Help Small Businesses
+Helped Small Businesses